ishan0102/thoughts/content/notes/CodeSnippets.md

     dfs(grid, i, j - 1);
 }
 ```
-*This is one of my favorite paradigms since it applies to so many
+*This is one of my favorite paradigms since it applies to so many different problems.*

 ## Cool Stuff